 Law Firm Profile

-The Law Office of Donald D. Vanarelli is committed to helping New Jersey seniors and the disabled receive quality long-term care, while preserving assets for family and others.
+Vanarelli & Li, LLC is committed to helping New Jersey seniors and the disabled receive quality long-term care, while preserving assets for family and others.
 We strive to provide effective legal representation and obtain positive results for our clients through careful legal review and analysis, quality work, and timely and efficient service.
 Our attorneys combine vigorous advocacy with the exercise of thoughtful and discerning judgment.
 We assist clients and families in conflict through dispute resolution services, including litigation; estate, probate and elder mediation; divorce mediation; and, collaborative law services.
 We also educate other professionals and our client community through publications and seminars.

 Principal Attorney in Precedent-Setting Special Needs Trust Case Decided by the New Jersey Supreme Court